 The most common live culture in probiotic supplements, which are sold over-the-counter and in live culture foods is Lactobacillus acidophilus, and most contain others as well.
 There are many brands, and your doctor may have a preferred brand to recommend for you, or you may try several until you find one you like.

 Because they are live cultures, probiotics should never be taken at the same time as antibiotics.
-You should allow a three to four hour window between an antibiotic dose and a probiotic dose.
+You should allow a three to four-hour window between an antibiotic dose and a probiotic dose.
 Otherwise, the antibiotics will simply kill off the live cultures.
 Most probiotics are meant to be refrigerated, so read the instructions on the packaging carefully.

-Probiotic supplements come in varying doses (the number of live microorganisms in each capsule), which means some may be much stronger than others.
+Probiotics supplements come in varying doses (the number of live microorganisms in each capsule), which means some may be much stronger than others.
 This may come as a shock to your system at first and cause an upset stomach.
 Your body will likely get used to the increased levels of healthy bacteria, but it can take time, so you may choose to start with smaller doses and work up to larger doses.